WaterDataLab/lead/README.md

 ## Getting started

 Clone this repo, and open the RProject, `lead.Rproj`.
-Open `templates/template_1.Rmd` and knit the file.
+Open `template.Rmd` and knit the file.
 This generates the html map and dashboard for DC lead data.

 Ensure you have R >= 4.1.0 installed.